rasheed9609/Banking-Customer-Churn-Risk-Analysis/README.md

 ---

+### Executive Summary
+This case study analyzes customer churn behavior in a retail banking environment to quanify financial risk and identify high-risk customer segements.

+The analysis reveals that while senior customers exhibit the highest churn rate proportionally, Adult xustomers contribute the highest churn volume due to their large population base.
+Additionally, Revenue-at-risk analysis shows that certain high-risk customer groups could lead to major financial losses if not addressed.

+Focusing on the customers most likely to leave can help reduce churn and keep revenue stable over time.

+---

+### Business Questions
+- Which customer segment has the highest churn rate ?
+- Which segment contribute the highest churn volume ?
+- What is the financial exposure from churned custmers ?
+- Should retention strategy focus on high percentage risk or high volume impact ?

+---

 ## Tools Used
 - Excel (Data Cleaning & Feature Engineering)
 - SQL (Business Analysis & Queries)
 - Power BI (Dashboard & Visualization)
 - DAX (KPI Calculations)

 ---

 ## Key KPIs